Check out our comparsion tutorial in the Gallery to see why these specifications are important.

 - Import images/artwork at 72dpi.
 TV format does not display any higher resolution.
 A higher resolution image will not “look” better.
 It will only increase your file size and potentially slow down the animation of the board.

 - Use a sound track for pacing.
 The Happenings Channel does not play sound.
 However, putting in a sound track on a heavily animated file will help improve the pacing.
 This does not guarantee the heavy animation will play at your expected pace, but it's helpful during the editing process.

 - All animations must be in SWF format.
 The software we use only works with jpeg, gif and swf files.

 - If you have your full animation as a QuickTime, Aftereffects, or Final Cut file it will need to be converted and embed as a QuickTime (MPEG-4 codec) in Flash and saved as a swf.

 - Be conservative with your use of screened images.

-- Remember this is not a static page, the boards rotate every 16 seconds, and so views don’t have the time or inclination to try to decipher the announcement.
+- Remember this is not a static page, the boards rotate every 16 seconds, and so viewers don’t have the time to try to decipher the announcement.

-TV is a low resolutions medium and it has a limited color palette that it can accurately handle.
-Like browser safe colors for the web there are safe colors for TV broadcast.
+Like browser safe colors for the web, there are safe colors for TV broadcast.

 Use the following guidelines when choosing colors: